nextcloud/documentation/developer_manual/general/security.rst

 This is already built into Nextcloud if :php:class:`OC_Template`.

-Code executions / File inclusions
+Code executions / file inclusions
 ---------------------------------

 Code Execution means that an attacker is able to include an arbitrary PHP file.
 This PHP file runs with all the privileges granted to the normal application and can do an enormous amount of damage.